 The Organization has a stand-alone revolving line of credit with a financial institution.
-Interest on the line is payable monthly on outstanding advances with interest at the Wall Street Journal prime rate (4% at March 31, 2017) plus a 1.5% basis point but not less than 5% annually.
-The line expires November 2017 and is secured by all business assets.
-There were no advances outstanding on the line at March 31, 2017 and March 31, 2016.
+Interest on the line is payable monthly on outstanding advances with interest at the bank's prime rate (4.75% at March 31, 2018) plus 1.5% but not less than 5% annually.
+The line expires November 2018 and is secured by all business assets.